jupyter/jupyter/docs/source/what_is_jupyter.md

 simultaneously!
 (Similarly, in JupyterLab, you can connect a notebook and a console to the same kernel!)

-Project Jupyter actually defines a standard (LINK) that other programs can follow that will allow them to hook into your kernels in virtually any way you can imagine.
+Project Jupyter actually defines a [standard](https://jupyter-protocol.readthedocs.io/en/latest/messaging.html) that other programs can follow that will allow them to hook into your kernels in virtually any way you can imagine.
 You can invent new editing and viewing experiences for your data this way, using the interactive computing capabilities provided by the kernels.

 ## Benefits of a many-piece design